Selection Criteria and Honorarium Information

 - You may be contacted if further information is needed to judge your case submission.

-Reasons a case is not selected:
+Common reasons a case is not selected:

 - Does not meet any of the criteria above.

-- Violates patient confidentiality.
+- Violates patient and/or provider privacy.

 - No error occurred, or it is unclear whether an error occurred.